 This routing strategy programs your IVR system to route or forward incoming calls to different numbers or lines during certain times of the day.
 This ensures that calls are always answered and no customer has to call multiple times to get a hold of an agent.

 5. Location-Based Routing

-With location-based routing, callers will be required to dial their zip code.
+With location-based routing, calls will be routed based on the caller ID.
 This will help the IVR system route them to an agent in the closest location.
-Call centers with multiple offices or remote employees can greatly benefit from this type of routing.
+Call centers with multiple offices or remote employees can greatly benefit from geo routing.

 6. Least-Occupied Agent